rolling-scopes-school/tasks/tasks/interview-corejs.md

 - Common modules features (export default, named exports, exports as, etc).
 - Dynamic imports.

-- #### Advanced Functions

-  - `this` in functions
-  - Reference Type & losing `this`
-  - Understand difference between function and method
-  - Understand how `this` works, realize `this` possible issues
-  - Manage `this`
-  - Be able to replace `this` value
-  - Be able to use `call` and `apply` Function built-in methods
-  - Know how to bind `this` scope to function
-  - Binding, binding one function twice

 - #### Functional Patterns

   - Callback (Function as argument)